openebs-archive/openebs-docs/docs/features.md

 ### Synchronous Replication

 <img src="/docs/assets/svg/f-replication.svg" alt="Smiley face" style="width:200px;">
 OpenEBS synchronously replicates the data volume replicas for high availability.
 The replication happens across Kubernetes zone resulting in the cloud native applications to be highly available in cross AZ setups.
-This feature is especially useful to build highly available stateful applications using local disks on cloud providers services such as GKE, EKS and AKS
+This feature is especially useful to build highly available stateful applications using local disks on cloud providers services such as GKE, EKS and AKS.

 <hr>